shawnb00134/TextAdventuregame/README.md

 Notes to self:
-Set up Location to have Hazard in place of the name.
+-Set up Location to have Hazard in place of the name.
+-Set up Location as a digraph?
+Currently using a Hashmap.